Best Shops for Chocolate in Vienna

 Chocolaterie Fruth next to Laurenzgasse Stop

-As a tart heaven and fruity cakes, Chocolaterie Fruth is definitely the place to go to grab a slice of of heavily infused chocolate tarts with fresh toppings and quality ingredients.
-Located in the Margareten district, this is a small café that is operated by a lovely gentleman for many years.
+As tart heaven and fruity cakes, Chocolaterie Fruth is definitely the place to go to grab a slice of heavily infused chocolate tarts with fresh toppings and quality ingredients.
+Located in the Margareten district, this is a small café that has been operated by a lovely gentleman for many years.
 Even though they are most well known for having some of the best dessert chocolate in Vienna, their coffee is also spectacular.
-The closest public transport station is the Laurenzgasse, just a few minutes walk to this pasty shop.
+The closest public transport station is the Laurenzgasse, just a few minutes walk from this pasty shop.